Scientific integrity: Formalization of research integrity

 There are no global estimates of the total number of codes of conduct related to research integrity.
 A UNESCO project, the Global Ethics Observatory (no longer accessible after 2021), referenced 155 codes of conduct but "this is probably just a fraction of the total number of codes produced in recent years."
 Codes have been created in highly diverse settings and show a wide variation in scale and ambition.
 Along with national-scale codes, there are codes for scientific societies, institutions and R&D services.
 While these normative texts may frequently share a core of common principles, there has been growing concern "over fragmentation, lack of interoperability and varying understandings of central terms can be sensed".

+Specialised journals and research centres

+Research integrity is the focus of dedicated journals and research centres, including: